Concepts

 BIOS Boot Process

-bootable, and we install extlinux
+bootable, and we install extlinux to that partition. extlinux will boot the /boot/active/kernel

-kernel on the arkos-image
+kernel on the arkos-image.

 EFI Boot Process

-contains drivers for ext4.
-It will find the arkos-image
+to the EFI system partition. refind contains drivers for ext4.
+It will find the arkos-image partition

-and then boot the /boot/active/kernel
+and then boot the /boot/active/kernel file.

 Kernel Boot Process

 At this point, booting is identical between BIOS and EFI.
-The kernel boots, and then runs its initramfs
+The kernel boots, and then runs its initramfs.

-This is a minimal image which contains modules from the built kernel, busybox, and our init
+This is a minimal image which contains modules from the built kernel, busybox, and our init script.
+This

 generally follows this process: